HashGraphHub/hashpack-demo/modules/module_1.md

 ***

 ## Environment variables
-Create a new .env file for the project and add your won information as required
+Create a new .env file for the project and add your own information as required
 ```
 # windows machine
 copy env.template .env